PANAMA CITY, Panama – Panama said its canal is open to all, including a Russian warship sailing through the transoceanic waterway on Friday.

-The destroyer Admiral Chabanenko entered the canal early Friday.
-Following its approximately nine-hour journey to the Pacific Ocean, the ship will dock at what was once the base for all U.S. naval activities in South America.
+The destroyer entered the canal Friday night and was expected to take eight hours to reach the Pacific.
+Following its passage, the Admiral Chabanenko will dock at what was once the base for all U.S. naval activities in South America.

 The U.S. government handed over the Rodman Naval Station and the canal to Panama nearly a decade ago, and the waterway has since become a symbol of Panama's true independence.